welcome to the best medtech school in the philippines!

 Places client’s/patient’s welfare at the center of practice.

 Engages in inter-professional collaboration.

 PROGRAM EDUCATIONAL OBJECTIVES (PEO) Three to five years after graduation, the Pharmacy graduates shall be:

-Practicing pharmacists in various fields while integrating social, cultural, Augustinian attributes in their professional endeavor
+practicing pharmacists in various fields while integrating social, cultural, Augustinian attributes in their professional endeavour;

-Effective implementers of pharmaceutical care and are technically competent in providing health care information to the community.
+effective implementers of pharmaceutical care and are technically competent in providing health care information to the community; and

 PROGRAM OUTCOMES (PO) By the time of graduation, the students of the BS Pharmacy program shall have the ability to: